ankursharma319/personal_website/blogs/linux_sandbox_from_scratch.md

 ## Aside: setuid/setgid

 Normally, a process gets the same access as the user who runs it.
 However, that is not always enough.
 Instead of giving a lot of privilieges to all users, there is an alternative.
-Binary executable files can be given special permission via setuid and setgid bit.
+Binary executable files can be given special permission via setuid and setgid bits.
 So whenever they are executed, they get the same priviliges as the owner of the file, and not the user who is executing the file.

 ```bash
 $ whoami